BRC Certification Explained for Canadian Businesses

 How can BRC certification enhance food safety?

-BRC certification strengthens your food safety framework by requiring:
+BRC certification strengthens food safety systems through:

 • Thorough hazard analysis